marangoisa/BeautifulLmTables/README.md

 # BeautifulLmTables
-- Create tables from regressions using lm()
+## Description
-- Creates matrices with results from a set of linear regressions
+Creates a list with a matrix and a latex table with the results from a set of linear regressions (ussing command lm())
-- Maintainer: Mauricio Arango. marangoisa@gmail.com
+## Usage
-- lmtable(form,datav,namescol,namesrow,stars,wgh,rbst,clst,dec)
+lmtable(form,datav,namescol,namesrow,stars,wgh,rbst,clst,dec)
+## Arguments
 - form: list with formulas
 - datav: data for regressions
 - namescol: tittles of regression